 This post may contain affiliate links, meaning that we will receive a commission if you click through and make a purchase.
 All opinions are those of the author.

 Home to the 1996 Olympics and 6 million of population in the Atlanta metro area, this city has so much to offer!
-Atlanta, George has many things to do, and is made up of several different neighborhoods with different personalities and things to see.
+Atlanta, Georgia has many things to do, and is made up of several different neighborhoods with different personalities and things to see.
 To the locals, you’re either ITP (inside the perimeter) or OTP (outside the perimeter).
 If you’re traveling for work, you’ll most likely be staying ITP, which has so much to offer.

 Located in Midtown, Piedmont Park is an Atlanta park that is always full of people after work hours.
 It’s a great place to go for a walk/run, or pack a snack and enjoy the views on the park.
 At the top of the hill you can see the beautiful Atlanta skyline and skyscrapers.
 There’s also a restaurant right on the park called Park Tavern.
 Whenever it rains, they offer $1 draft beers!